-Fig. 3.35 Palmately compound leaf 1.
-Unifoliate 2.
+Fig. 3.35 Palmately compound leaf

+1. Unifoliate 2.
 Bifoliate 3.
-Trifoliate 4 Tetrafoliate 5.
-Multifoliate
+Trifoliate 4 Tetrafoliate

+5. Multi foliate

-1. Unifoliate: when there is only one leaflet as in Citras.
+1. Unifoliate: when there is only one leastet as in Citrus.
 This will appear like a simple leaf.
 But it is actually a compound leaf because there is a joint at the junction of the blade and the winged petiole.
-2. Bifoliate: When there are two leaflets attached to thetip of the petiole as in Bignonia grandiflora, Hardwickia binata

-3. Trifoliate: When there are three leaflets attached to. the tip of the petiole as in Aegle marmelos.

-4. Tetrafoliate: When there are four leaflets at the tip of the petiole as in Oxalis tetraphylla.

-5. Multifoliate: There are many leaflets arising from thetip of the petiole like the digits of a palm as in Bombax malabaricum.
+- 2. Bifoliate: When there are two leaslets attached to thetip of the petiole as in Bignonia grandiflora, Hardwickia binata - 3.
+Trifoliate: When there are three leaflets attached to the tip of the petiole as in Aegle marmelos. - 4.
+Tetrafoliate: When there are four leaflets at the tip of the petiole as in Oxalis tetraphylla. - 5.
+Multifoliate: There are many leaflets arising from thetip of the petiole like the digits of a palm as in Bombax malabaricum.